Raphsss/Raphsss/README.md

 Hey 👋, What's up?

-My name is [Your Name] and I'm a 16-year-old Brazilian student passionate about technology and web development.
-I enjoy building web applications, refining my coding skills, and exploring new backend and frontend tools.
+My name is Raphael and I'm a 16-year-old Brazilian student passionate about technology and web development.
+I enjoy working on solutions for problems, refining my coding skills, and exploring new backend and frontend tools.
 About Me

-    🎓 16 years old | Technical high school student
+    🎓 16 years old

     💡 Interested in web development, databases, and open-source contributions

     📚 Currently learning advanced Laravel, Tailwind, and modern backend/frontend practices

-    🚀 Seeking junior/apprentice opportunities in tech

 🛠️ Technologies & Tools
 Front-end